COLA508/esp32_IOT_Learning_Kit/docs/source/course1.rst

 Effects Demonstration
 ---------------------

-1. Press the button to turn on the LED light, and press it again to turn it off.
+ - Press the button to turn on the LED light, and press it again to turn it off.

-2. After opening the web control page, clicking the button on the webpage controls the LED light's on/off state.
+ - After opening the web control page, clicking the button on the webpage controls the LED light's on/off state.

-3. The webpage button and the physical button achieve synchronized control; operation on either will update the other's status in real time, enabling two-way linkage.
+ - The webpage button and the physical button achieve synchronized control; operation on either will update the other's status in real time, enabling two-way linkage.

 .. code-block:: cpp
-   :caption: cpp

     server.on("/", [](){
         server.send(200, "text/html", HTMLPage());
     });